unclereeemus/ytmp/README.md

 **mightfinduseful** a script to play music outside of ytmp either with local files, youtube search, or the ytmp queue file. also dynamically names the mpvsocket so you don't overwrite an old one.

-**mpv_socket_selector** prints a dmenu of active mpv sockets and puts the selected one in /tmp/active_mpvsocket (options: n(ext), p(rev), s(elect))

-**mpv_socket_commands** sends commands to the mpv socket in /tmp/active_mpvsocket or another specfied with st option (see -h)
+**mpv_socket_commands** wrapper for communicating with an mpv socket (see -h)

-**eww.scss/eww.yuck** contain the eww (https://github.com/elkowar/eww) music widget which center around playing music with mpv and controlling it with various buttons/binds (not just for ytmp); allows for easy manipulation of volume levels or changing the socket one wishes to control or learning various properties (which could all be done from the cli of course but it's provided as a gui for this project.) other than relying on `mus`, it also relies on `mpv_socket_selector` and `mpv_socket_commands`.
+**eww.scss/eww.yuck** contain the eww (https://github.com/elkowar/eww) music widget which center around playing music with mpv and controlling it with various buttons/binds (not just for ytmp); allows for easy manipulation of volume levels or changing the socket one wishes to control or learning various properties. other than relying on `mus`, it also relies on `ytmpsuite` and `mpv_socket_commands`.

 **mus** is used by the eww config for various information. eww looks for it the same dir as eww.scss and eww.yuck.